Terria-K/Bartizan/README.md

 Note: you may need to use Visual Studio 2019, since later versions can't target .NET 4.0

 In `bin`, create a directory called `originals`.
-Inside that directory create directories `4-player` and/or `8-player` (depending on which you want to work with).
+Inside that directory create directories for the versions of TowerFall you'll be working with.
+For the Steam version name it `4-player`.
+For the 4-player Itch version name it `4-player-itch`.
+For 8-player name it `8-player`.
 Finally, copy the corresponding TowerFall.exe files into those directories.

 On Mac, copy `FNA.dll` into `bin`.

 There are multiple build configs for the Mod project that you can use depending on which version you are patching and whether you are including certain features in the build.

-After building, a releasable build will be output at `/bin/builds/4-player` or `/bin/builds/8-player`.
+After building, a releasable build will be output at `/bin/builds` whose directory will match the name of the one in `/bin/originals`.
-Also, a copy of the patched `TowerFall.exe` will be copied to `TowerFall-4-player.exe` or `TowerFall-8-player.exe`.
+Also, a copy of the patched `TowerFall.exe` will be copied to `TowerFall-4-player.exe` or `TowerFall-8-player.exe`, etc.

 In order to work without patching the game after every build, create a copy of TF that includes the following symlinks (I'll use 8-player as an example.
 Replace 8 with 4 as needed):